HirokiHamaguchi/latexlint/README.md

 Use ``XXX'' instead for double quotation.

 As for “XXX”, there is no problem in most cases.
-However, I prefer to use ``XXX'' for consistency.
+We prefer to use ``XXX'' for consistency.

 You can also use `\enquote{XXX}` with [csquotes](https://ctan.org/pkg/csquotes) package.